ShiftMediaProject/FFmpeg/SMP/readme.txt

     3) AMF (requires Advanced Media Framework (AMF) SDK headers)
         a) Download the AMF repository from https://github.com/GPUOpen-LibrariesAndSDKs/AMF
         b) Save the contents of the AMF repositories "amf/public/include" into "OutputDir/include/AMF/*".
+    4) vulkan (requires Vulkan headers or Vulkan SDK)
+        a) Download the Vulkan SDK from https://www.lunarg.com/vulkan-sdk/
+        b) Install the downloaded SDK wherever desired. or
+        a) Download the vulkan-headers repository from https://github.com/KhronosGroup/Vulkan-Headers
+        b) Save the contents of the vulkan-headers repositories "include" folder into "OutputDir/include/*".

 *OutputDir is the "Output Directory" specified in the project properties.
 The default value of OutputDir is "..\..\msvc" relative to the FFmpeg source directory.
 An example of the expected